etesync/journal-manager/README.md

 ]
 ```

-2. Include the polls URLconf in your project urls.py like this:
+2. Include the "journal" URLconf in your project's urls.py like this:

 ```
 from django.conf.urls import include, url